Choosing a Murphy Bed

 Clever home design lovers often take their Murphy beds to the next level, combining high-function and high-design by adding custom upgrades, such as LED lighting or chalkboard paint, to make the wall beds that much more a part of their personal aesthetic.

 One of the greatest advantages of choosing a Lori Bed, especially for those with an eye for design, is the ability to customize its look.
-The company has pre-finished bed frame models that tie into any color scheme in beautifully finished real wood to create your own version of a perfect Murphy bed.
+The company has pre-finished bed frame models that tie into any color scheme beautifully to create your own version of a perfect Murphy bed.

 The makers also offer unfinished Lori’s Murphy Beds, which are crafted from 100 percent cabinet-grade poplar plywood that can be painted or stained to the color that your heart desires.